What is Tellor?

 Can Tellor work on other chains?

 Yes.
 The Tellor system can work on most other chains with smart contract functionality.
+However, we’ve chosen to create a unique system we call our Alternate Chain Structure (ACS) for implementing Tellor on other chains.

 Who are your current investors?